paperbottle11/spotivote/README.md

 - **ExamplePlaylistTrack.json** - Output of one item returned by Spotify's API when getting a track from a user's playlist
 - **ExampleSearch.json** - Output of one item returned by Spotify's API when searching for songs (server-to-server auth)
 - **ExampleTrack.json** - Output returned by Spotify's API when getting a track (server-to-server auth)
-- **ExampleDevicesjson** - Output returned by Spotify's API when getting a user's devices
+- **ExampleDevices.json** - Output returned by Spotify's API when getting a user's devices